-East Toronto Therapy provides marriage counselling & sex therapy for couples and therapy & counselling to individuals living in Toronto, Scarborough, North York, Etobicoke and Mississauga and is conveniently located in The Beaches area of Toronto.
+East Toronto Therapy provides marriage counselling & sex therapy for couples and therapy & counselling to individuals living in Toronto, Scarborough, North York, Etobicoke and Mississauga.
+We are conveniently located on the Danforth Subway Line near Pape Station.

 Painful intercourse affects up to one in ten women, and may come on suddenly, build over time or be present from first intercourse.
 Regardless of the cause, painful intercourse can interfere with a woman’s confidence and quality of life.
 Sex therapy can help identify treatments, increase coping skills and address the emotional impact of this painful condition.

 Low desire is one of the most common sexual concerns, for both women and men.
 Once it becomes a concern in a relationship, sex becomes a source of tension and worry.
 Sex therapy can help the two of you end the negativity and increase your desire.

 Differing Levels of Desire

 When one partner’s level of sexual desire is higher than the other’s, there can be a strain in the relationship.
 At times, this strain can turn into tension in other areas.
 In turn, this may make the lower desire partner even less likely to feel in the mood.
 Sex therapy can help stop the cycle and bring pleasure back into your lives.

 Some couples find that the passion has waned and sex just isn’t as exciting as it once was.
 Other couples have never been able to talk openly about their needs and wants in the bedroom.
 Sex therapy can help you discover your sexual needs and bring back the passion.